AllanWang/KAU/core/README.md

 Many ripples can be stacked on top of each other to run at the same time from different locations.
 The canvas also supports color fading and direct color setting so it can effectively replace any background.

+<a name="measure-spec-delegate"></a>
+## Measure Spec Delegate

+If you ever have a view needing exact aspect ratios with its parent and/or itself, this delegate is here to help.
+Implementing this in any view class unlocks its attributes, giving you three layers of view measuring to ensure exact sizing.
+More information can be found in the [klass file](https://github.com/AllanWang/KAU/blob/master/core/src/main/kotlin/ca/allanwang/kau/ui/views/MeasureSpecDelegate.kt)

 <a name="timber-logger"></a>
 ## Timber Logger